Peter Hitchens: Vaccination

 Hitchens was against the MMR vaccine following the Lancet MMR autism fraud.
 He asked in a 2001 article: "Is it really our duty to risk our children's lives with this jab?"
 In 2013, he defended this earlier article, saying he was criticising "State bossiness in an age that has seen a catalogue of mistakes, panics and mysteries in the world of disease and medicine" and referred to the thalidomide scandal.
-He has defended discredited former doctor Andrew Wakefield.
+He has defended the discredited former doctor Andrew Wakefield.

 After being vaccinated against COVID-19 in 2021, Hitchens rejected accusations he is an anti-vaxxer, but said that he was "more or less forced to have an immunisation I would not normally have bothered with".

 War on drugs

 Hitchens has written about the enforcement of drug laws, most notably in his book The War We Never Fought (2012).
-He advocates harsher penalties properly enforced for possession and illegal use of cannabis, claiming that "cannabis has been mis-sold as a soft and harmless substance when in fact it's potentially extremely dangerous."
+He advocates harsher penalties properly enforced for possession and illegal use of cannabis, saying that "cannabis has been mis-sold as a soft and harmless substance when in fact it's potentially extremely dangerous."
 He is opposed to the decriminalisation of recreational drugs in general.
-In 2012, Hitchens gave evidence to the Parliamentary Home Affairs Select Committee as part of its inquiry into drugs policy, and called for the British government to introduce a more hard-line policy on drugs.
+In 2012 Hitchens gave evidence to the Parliamentary Home Affairs Select Committee as part of its inquiry into drugs policy, and called for the British government to introduce a more hard-line policy on drugs.
 Hitchens disagrees with the notion of drug addiction, arguing that it goes against the notion of free will.
 He says: "People take drugs because they enjoy it."

+In October 2023 Hitchens was interviewed by the YouTuber and podcast host Alex O'Connor for the latter's Within Reason Podcast; in the midst of recording, Hitchens abruptly stood up and declared to O'Connor "I really have decided in the past hour I really do not like you at all [...]
+I had no opinions of you before, and now I actively dislike you", after which he reportedly lingered by the door while expressing his contempt for O'Connor for about 15 minutes prior to leaving the recording studio.
+According to O'Connor, the subjects of the podcast were supposed to be "In particular, issues pertaining to drug decriminalisation, whether we are experiencing a moral decline in society and the influence of secularism on this question, and the state of monarchy in the UK."
+Only the topic of drugs was discussed before the conversation ended.